nplrkn/qcore/docs/backlog.md

 ## In progress
 - Live testing with multiple phones, update readme documenting interop status.
 - Paging
-  -  Tun device file to receive / replay L3 packets punted up by eBPF code.
-  -  Deactivated eBPF code should punt packet up.
-  -  Convert IP address to TMSI and send a paging.
-  -  Dequeue and transmit packet when reactivated.

   -  On shutdown, delete rather than deactivate userplane sessions

 ## Interop